-The fee for taking the examination for nursing assistant certification is \$65, payable by money order or certified check.
+The fee for taking the examination for nursing assistant certification is \$65.00 payable by credit card.
 This fee is due the last week of the NUR 105 course.

 National Center for Competency Testing (NCCT) Certification Examinations

 The fee for taking both examinations for Phlebotomy Technician and ECG Technician is \$180.
 The fee is due the last week of the NUR 106 course.